 You've read the articles.
 You know you need a content strategy, a LinkedIn presence, better SEO, email automation, paid media.
 But knowing what to do and having the capacity to do it well are two very different things.

-The gap: Effective marketing in 2026 requires a breadth of skills—strategy, content, design, analytics, paid media, SEO, email, social, AI optimization—that no single hire can cover.
-And hiring specialists for each discipline means building a team of 4-6 people before you have real capability.
+Effective marketing in 2026 requires strategy, content, design, analytics, paid media, SEO, email, social, and AI optimization.
+No single hire can cover that breadth.
+Hiring specialists for each discipline means building a team of 4 to 6 people before you have real capability.

-The hack: An agency gives you a cross-functional team from day one.
-Strategists, content creators, designers, social media managers, SEO specialists, data analysts—without the overhead of hiring, managing, and retaining each role individually.
+An agency gives you a cross-functional team from day one.
+Strategists, content creators, designers, social media managers, SEO specialists, data analysts, without the overhead of hiring, managing, and retaining each role individually.

 Sign 4: Your Results Don't Match Your Ambitions

-You're generating some leads, getting some traffic, building some awareness—but not at the rate or quality you need.
-The gap between where you are and where you want to be isn't closing—it's widening.
+You're generating some leads, getting some traffic, building some awareness, but not at the rate or quality you need.
+The gap between where you are and where you want to be isn't closing.

-The test: Look at your last 90 days of marketing data.
-Are your key metrics—traffic, leads, conversion rate, revenue from marketing—trending up or flat?
+Look at your last 90 days of marketing data.
+Are your key metrics (traffic, leads, conversion rate, revenue from marketing) trending up or flat?
 If they're flat despite consistent effort, you've hit the ceiling of what your current setup can deliver.

-What an agency changes: Not just execution volume—strategic perspective.
-An agency that works across multiple clients in your industry brings pattern recognition you can't develop in a silo.
+An agency changes not just execution volume, but strategic perspective.
+An agency working across multiple clients brings pattern recognition you can't develop in a silo.
 They've seen what works for brands at your stage because they've done it before.

 Sign 5: You've Hired and It Hasn't Worked

-The ideal setup: A strong internal marketing leader (even fractional) who owns the strategy and stakeholder relationships, supported by an agency that provides execution bandwidth and specialized expertise.
+The ideal setup: a strong internal marketing leader (even fractional) who owns strategy and stakeholder relationships, supported by an agency that provides execution bandwidth and specialized expertise.
 Best of both worlds.

 What an Agency Actually Costs in 2026

-The hack for evaluating cost: Don't ask "can we afford an agency?"
+Don't ask "can we afford an agency?"
 Ask "what's the ROI?"
-A $5,000/month engagement that generates $50,000 in new pipeline is a 10:1 return.
-A $15,000/month engagement that doubles your inbound leads in six months pays for itself many times over.
+A $5,000 per month engagement that generates $50,000 in new pipeline is a 10 to 1 return.
+A $15,000 per month engagement that doubles your inbound leads in six months pays for itself many times over.

 3 Red Flags When Choosing an Agency

-2. Their own marketing is weak.
+Second, their own marketing is weak.
 This is the most underrated selection criterion.
-If their website is outdated, their content is sparse, and their social presence is dead—how confident are you they'll do better for you?
+If their website is outdated, their content is sparse, and their social presence is dead, how confident are you they'll do better for you?
 The best agencies practice what they preach.